-The packet is marked for resubmission.
-It will complete the egress pipeline and be departed.
-This version of the packet is then resubmitted to the parser with values of the fields in field\list from the processing on the packet.
+The packet is marked for recirculation.
+It will complete the egress pipeline and be deparsed.
+This version of the packet is then recirculated to the parser with values of the fields in field\list from the processing on the packet.
 These values replace the normal initial values of the metadata fields indicated in the initializer of the instance declaration.
 See Section 14 for more details.

-clone\ingress\pkt\to\ingress(clone\spec, [ field\list ] )
+clone\ingress\pkt\to\ingress(clone\spec, field\list)